spudde123/zig-sc2-template/README.md

 sc2ai ladder.
 To quickly run for example the bot `one_base_terran` you can write `zig build run -- one_base_terran`.
 In general `zig build` builds your bot in `src/main` if you don't give it parameters.
-If you do it tries to build an example with that name.
+If you do it tries to build an example according to the first parameter name.

 ## Status